The importance of research and evaluation in recreation

 The author’s approach to the material makes this textbook truly unique.
 Each chapter builds on the previous one to clearly explain the steps of the research process and show how all of the concepts are interrelated.
 Students will learn not only why the steps and concepts are important but also how they relate specifically to the field.
 Each chapter closes with features that help students apply what they’ve learned: a case study, exercises, and For the Investigator, an ongoing research project that uses a hypothetical recreation survey to give students realistic practice in recreation research.
 The text contains many other features that will help students better understand and apply the concepts they’ve learned.
 Chapter-opening scenarios offer examples of the kinds of research that students might be expected to undertake.
 Objectives highlight the key points of each chapter, and a glossary offers easy access to definitions of unfamiliar terms.
 Professional Perspectives sidebars describe real research projects from current professionals with an explanation of the project’s importance to the organization.

-Through the practical approach of Applied Research and Evaluation Methods in Recreation, students will gain the foundational knowledge they need in order to become confident in using their research and evaluation skills to meet the demands of their profession.
+Through the practical approach of Applied Research and Evaluation Methods in Recreation e-book, students will gain the foundational knowledge they need in order to become confident in using their research and evaluation skills to meet the demands of their profession.

 Chapter 1 Investigative Overview